 definitions of the same service which will need to be reconciled when integrating the clusters.

-A multicluster service mesh has the advantage that all the services look the same to clients, regardless of where the workloads are actually running.
-It’s transparent to the application whether it’s deployed in a single or multicluster service mesh.
+A multicluster mesh has the advantage that all the services look the same to clients, regardless of where the workloads are actually running.
+It’s transparent to the application whether it’s deployed in a single or multicluster mesh.
 To achieve this behavior, a single logical control plane needs to manage all services, however, the single logical control plane doesn’t necessarily need to be a single physical Istio control plane.
 There are two possible deployment approaches:

 Multiple control plane topology

-To achieve a single Istio service mesh across the clusters, you configure a common root CA and replicate any shared services and namespaces in all clusters.
+To achieve a single Istio service mesh across the clusters, you configure a common root CA and replicate the shared services and namespaces in all clusters.
 Cross-cluster communication occurs over the Istio gateways of the respective clusters.
 All clusters are within a shared administrative control for policy enforcement and security.

 In this configuration workloads in each cluster can access other local services using their